tari/taricorp.net/content/2013/2013-02-04-matrioshka-brains-and-ipv6-a-thought-experiment.markdown

 FETs.
 Working from that, the entire interconnect stack is about (1 + 1.4 + 2 + 3 + 4) &times; 40 = 456 nanometers tall, assuming the metal
 pitch is proportional to its thickness.
-That's a small fraction of the wafer's overall thickness, which is 925000 nanometers.
+That's a small fraction of the wafer's overall thickness, which is 925000 nanometers.[^authority]

+[^authority]: As a more informed estimate, somebody who works in the semiconductor industry estimates in a talk from HoPE in 2012 that [the total stackup on Intel's 22nm process is about 100 microns](https://youtu.be/NGFhc8R_uO4?t=36m37s), still only about a tenth of the wafer thickness.

 But enough of things that don't enter into our computations.
 Back to the real work!